Hi, I’m Abigail. I love food, my children, and my husband – in that order.

 - Rich in Vitamin D, omega-3 fatty acids;

-- Contains anti-inflammatory properties to curb skin problems like eczema and acne;
+- Contains anti-inflammatory properties to cure skin problems like eczema and acne;

 - Also benefits the heart and brain;

-- Consumption: 4-ounce serving once to twice a week; should apply sous vide cooking to get the most nutritious salmon;
+- Consumption: 4-ounce serving once to twice a week; should apply sous vide technique to get the most nutritious salmon;

 - May also be replaced by other cold-water fish varieties like sardines, tuna, mackerel, and trout.